openrsp/openrsp/doc/tutorial/openrsp_installation.rst

   additional but necessary information to their callback functions, they can pass it through the user defined context.

-  In the ``test/c`` we only show a simple use of the user defined context to account the times of callback function being invoked.
+  In the ``tests/c`` and ``tests/f90``, we only show a simple use of the user defined context to account the times of callback functions being invoked.

 .. nextslide::
    :increment: